What are halal ETFs?

 The trustee is Mackenzie Investments and is bi-annually screened for Shariah compliance by Rating Intelligence Partners, the globally accepted Islamic advisory firm.

-Wealthsimple Shariah World Equity Index ETF is one of the best halal ETFs because of its ideal expense ratio and low risk.
+Wealthsimple Shariah World Equity Index ETF is one of the best halal ETFs because of its expense ratio and relatively low risk.

 This Canadian dollar-based ETF focuses on equities from shariah-compliant companies, is passively managed with an expense ratio of 0.50%, and meets the ESG criteria.

 The industry that constitutes the central part of this ETF is the consumer staples industry, making up 13.9%.

 The top 10 holdings include:

 |Hong Kong and China Gas Co Ltd||1.0%|